wblondel/tgtg-api-wrapper/README.md

 tgtg-api-wrapper is a wrapper around the [TooGoodToGo](https://toogoodtogo.com/) API.

 ## Work in progress
-Currently readcting the API structure in OpenAPI 3 standard.
+Currently redacting the API structure in OpenAPI 3 standard.
 A Python wrapper will be written next.

 ## List of API servers